 - Wet a paper towel and place it in the bottom of the thin film apparatus.
 Put the cover on and wait a minute for the chamber to get moist.

-- Setup the slide projector to aim at the bubble chamber.
-Use a book to prop the slide projector up if needed.
+- Setup the film light to aim at the bubble chamber.
+Use the table clamp to raise and lower the light.

 - Setup in the room.
 Aim it so the reflection of the soap film will go on the screen.